-Our officers respond to calls regarding stray, nuisance, dangerous, unwanted, sick or unhealthy animals as well as rabies exposure and animal bites.
-They also maintain our shelter facility where all of our animals our kept and where the public can come to drop off animals or adopt a new pet.
-We also work with local and out of state rescues in order to try to find homes for the animals in our shelters.
+The Shelter staff maintains our shelter facility where all of our animals are kept and where the public can come to drop off animals or adopt a new pet.
+We also work with local and out of state rescues in order to try to find homes for the animals in our shelter.

 Q.What do I do if I get attacked or bitten by an animal?

 Please contact the Lee County Sheriff's Office immediately if you are bitten by any animal at 919-775-5531 to report the bite and try to locate the owner of the animal if possible.
 Then seek medical attention if the skin has been broken.

 Q.Do we provide any medical treatment for the animals at our shelter?

 We do not have a vet on staff or on retainer so we are unable to provide any medical treatment for sick or injured animals.
 We operate on a limited budget, we are also unable to provide any vaccinations to the animals at the shelter, except for the rabies vaccination.
 This vaccination is provided for $10.00 to pets adopted or rescured from our facility.
 If the animal that comes in is severely injured or sick, it may need to be humanely euthanized immediately for the sake of the animal so that it does not suffer.

 Q.How long do we hold animals at the shelter?

 North Carolina state law requires us to hold owner surrendered animals for 24 hours and stray animals for 72 hours.
 However, if space permits and the animal is adoptable, we will hold onto the animal as long as possible in hopes of it getting adopted or into a rescue group.
 If the animal does not get adopted, it will be humanely euthanized.